protomaps/basemaps/SEMANTIC-VERSIONING.md

 1. **Simplification** within `kind` **values** at zooms 16 (or max zoom) by removing `common`, `common-optional`, and `optional` **properties** by merging or other method
 1. **Change** of <= -3 (earlier) to default `min_zoom` or `max_zoom` **values** to determine when `kind` is included
 1. **Change** of >= +2 (later) to default `min_zoom` or `max_zoom` **values** to determine when `kind` is included
+1. **Change** of version of a positioned glyph font for an already included script

 #### MINOR version increments: